 In common law nuisance is defined as a Tort and classified as either a Private or a Public nuisance with Public Nuisance also being defined as a crime.
 This is, of course, still possible; taking a Private Nuisance Action is effectively suing for compensation as a civil prosecution in the County or High Court.
 A Public Nuisance action can only be taken by the Government and is a criminal prosecution.
 It should be noted that the distinction between public and private nuisance is not made in Scottish law.

-Allowing something to be classified as a Statutory Nuisance means that it can be dealt with under laws made by the Government in a magistrates’ court and is now dealt with under the Environmental Protection Act of 1990.
+Allowing something to be classified as a Statutory Nuisance means that it can be dealt with under laws made by the Government in a magistrates’ court and is now dealt with under the Environmental Protection Act of 1990 (the EPA).
 Section 79 of the Act defines noise as being a Statutory Nuisance where it is ‘ emitted from premises so as to be prejudicial to health or a nuisance’ and Sections 80 and 82 specify the action which can be taken.
 Unlike common law nuisance, which deals with harm to property, statutory nuisance interferes with personal comfort in a manner that affects wellbeing.

 Section 82 allows an individual to bring their own case to a magistrates’ court or, in Scotland, the sheriff court.
 This would normally happen where the local authority does not view the noise as a statutory nuisance but where the aggrieved individual feels strongly that it is.
 If the court is satisfied that the alleged nuisance exists, or is likely to recur, it will make an order, similar to that made by the abatement notice served under Section 80.